FRotteveel/CI-processor-analysis-setup/README.md

 Functions to characterize cochlear implant processors using an experimental setup.
 Note: The Nucleus Matlab Toolbox is should be installed.

-Setup main functions are the essential functions for creating electrodograms Setup extra functions are additional functions used during this project.
+Setup main functions are the essential functions for creating electrodograms.
+Setup extra functions are additional functions used during this project.

 Folders:
   Plotting NMT, for visualizing characteristics of the NMT simulations Sound File Functions, for generating wav files for the experimental setup